 For me, the hardest part was probably learning how to use multiple SDK’s; HttpClient (yup, in all my years as a dev, I have written network code so little I didn’t know how to do it, we all have gaps in knowledge!), the media plugin for taking photos and the Azure Cognitive Services SDK.
 Once I understood those, I then had to work out how to piece them all together and how to layout the app in a way that made sense from a design perspective.

 Overall, it took me a few weeks but that was with only a few hours every few days put into it.
 The app itself is actually pretty simple, so someone with more experience may well have done it a lot quicker.

 I have big dreams for the app longer term.
 For starters, I want to make the app look much nicer.
 It has very basic styling at the moment, and it is quite possible that a desktop style menu page when you open the app is a terrible design for a mobile app.
-I also want to find a way to add additional features such as speech to text analysis, analysing photos already on the device, and other things that might help those who are neurodiverse.
+I also want to find a way to add additional features such as speech to text analysis, analysing photos already on the device, and other things that might help those who are neurodivergent.

 This leads on to the ultimate goal, which is to release it on app stores so it can help others besides just me.
 Although AI has limitations such as understanding sarcasm and the range of emotions it can detect, this is improving all the time and I still think the app may be able to help many people.